muqadasurooj17/mernapp/README.md

-thunder clinet is like postman to run the app backend: nodemon .\index.js use nodemon so that you dont have need to run commands again and again
+thunder clinet is like postman to run the app backend: nodemon .\index.js use nodemon so that you dont have need to run commands again and again monggooose is used to create schemaa for mongodb atlas as its schemas less. schema is used to validate things and data